 April (18).
 Attends a public dinner at Delmonico’s restaurant, New York, hosted by the members of United States press.

 April (22).
-Departs New York, sailing on the Cunard ship Russia.
+Charles Dickens departs New York, sailing on the Cunard ship Russia.

 April, 25.
 HMS Repulse, the last wooden battleship constructed for the Royal Navy, is launched at Woolwich Dockyard.